 With our filter bags in place, our customer has exceeded emissions goals and reduced costs.
 Says a process engineer, “GORE Filter Bags allow us to meet aggressive environmental standards without sacrificing productivity.”

 North American Supplier of Construction Materials

 We provide GORE Filter Bags to one of North America’s largest suppliers of diversified construction materials.
 Our bags have optimized system performance at a low risk.
 GORE Filters ensure maximum productivity now, plus total cost reductions over the life of their kiln exhaust system.

 Our customer has been very pleased with its production increases resulting from the installation of GORE Filter Bags.
-The director of engineering: “GORE Filter Bags allow us to keep up with production demands without having to add additional capital equipment.”
+The director of engineering says: “GORE Filter Bags allow us to keep up with production demands without having to add additional capital equipment.”

 Gore produces a wide range of filter bags that vary by material and resistance to temperatures, acid and alkali.

 In your cement plant, GORE Low Emission Filter Bags provide extra assurance that you’ll meet NESHAP regulations.
 The bags are seam-taped to prevent any leaks, allowing them to meet the strictest emissions regulations while providing the same level of quality and reliability as our standard filter bags.